LeonHeTheFirst/SweetOnions/README.md

 # SweetOnions - Making Onion Routing Great Again
 ------
 The purpose of SweetOnions is to emulate a smaller-scale version of onion routing using Python 2.7.
 There will be a client, server, directory, and three onion routing nodes through which the client can send and recieve encrypted messages.
-Each message uses asymmetric encryption - the message itself is encrypted with 192-bit AES and subsequently encrypted with 2048-RSA to ensure the sender is anonymized.
+Each message uses asymmetric encryption - the message itself is encrypted with 192-bit AES and the AES key is subsequently encrypted with 2048-RSA to ensure the sender is anonymized.

 ## Installation
 ------